dakom/shipyard-scenegraph/README.md

 # How to use

-1. First, decide on a math lib - out of the box is a small native lib, and interop support for `nalgebra`.
-Enable the appropriate feature (e.g. `native_math`)
+1. First, decide on your math container types - out of the box is a small native lib, and interop support for a few `nalgebra` f64 primitives.
+Enable the appropriate feature (e.g. `native_math` or `nalgebra_math`).

 2. Use `shipyard_scenegraph::prelude::*` everywhere

 3. Call `init()` somewhere around main

-4. To add entities to the tree, borrow `SceneGraphStoragesMut` and then call `spawn_child()` on that.
+4. To add entities to the tree, borrow `SceneGraphStoragesMut` and then call `spawn_child_*()` on that.

 5. To update things - mutably borrow `Translation`, `Rotation`, `Scale`, and `Origin`.
+There's a helper view for updating single entities too (`TrsStoragesMut`).

-6. Run `trs_to_local` and `local_to_world` systems (like on a tick), and all the Local and World transforms will be propogated.
+6. Run `local_transform_sys` and `world_transform_sys` systems (like on a tick), and all the Local and World transforms will be propogated.

-It is possible to set `LocalTransform` directly.
-However, doing this will _not_ push the changes in the other direction (e.g. to the TRS components) and, for now, you need to make sure to also set the `DirtyTransform` flag so that it knows to push it to `WorldTransform`
+Currently it is not recommended to spawn a child with a transform (use the trs*) methods instead, nor to set `LocalTransform` directly.

+However, if you're sure that you're not really relying on any of the TRSO values and _only_ need to stick with the transforms, it should be fine.

+(this will be fixed eventually - just need to add traits for going backwards from the matrix)

 # Components and Systems